 - In a double-offset butterfly valve design, the stem is located behind the disc with an additional offset to one side.

 - For highly critical applications, a triple-offset butterfly valve is used.
 The third offset is in between the disc and seat contact axis.
 This design results in minimal seat contact thus very less wear and is highly efficient.

 The lug-style butterfly valve (Fig. 2) designs have threaded lugs outside the valve body.
 Using two sets of studs, the valve is connected with piping flanges.
 One end of the line can be disconnected without affecting the other side since each flange has its own bolts.

 Wafer Type Butterfly Valve

 A wafer-type butterfly valve is sandwiched between two pipe flanges and the flange bolts surround the valve body.
 This is the most economical butterfly valve.
-Long bolts are used covering both flanges and valve body.
-A wafer butterfly valve provides sealing against bi-directional pressure difference in the fluid flow.
+Long bolts are used to cover both flanges and the valve body.
+A wafer butterfly valve provides sealing against bi-directional pressure differences in the fluid flow.
 The wafer version of the butterfly valves is designed to protect against a tight seal and two-way pressure difference.

 Wafer vs Lug Style Butterfly Valve

 There are some distinct differences between the Wafer-type and Lug-type butterfly valves.
 The following paragraphs explain the same.

 Lug-style butterfly valves use threaded tapped lugs to mount the valve to piping flanges using bolted connections.
 On the other hand, wafer-style butterfly valves don’t have attachment lugs.
 Usually, they have four holes to align with the connected piping.
 The valve is clamped in between two piping flanges.